nwstetson/nwstetson/README.md

 ## ✨ Welcome! ✨

-I'm Noah, and I am a psychology PhD student at the University of Arizona, working at the Arizona Canine Cognition Center and the BRAY Lab.
+I'm Noah, and I am a PhD student in the Cognition and Neural Systems program at the University of Arizona, working at the Arizona Canine Cognition Center and the BRAY Lab.
 I am very passionate about animal behavior, data science, and science communication.

 Before arriving to the University of Arizona I earned my BA in Psychology from the University of Texas at Austin, where I conducted a senior thesis on personality differences in pigs.
 I also worked with lemurs at the Duke Lemur Center in Durham, NC and at Ankoatsifaka Field Station in Western Madagascar.